cyfronet-fid/docker-geoserver/README.md

 Data dir should be mounted.
 In case it is empty, it will be initialized with a pre-built data_dir.
 This template disables services other than WMS and doesn't contain any more data.

+A default S3 cache is used, which is specified in s3-cache.xml.
+It can be customized by mounting an alternative configuration under `/opt/geoserver/s3-cache.xml`.
+In particular, GeoServer s3-geotiff module uses ehCache 2.10.3.

 ## Version scheme